cloudant/CDTDatastore/doc/coredata.md

 Synchronization can be taken care of by some combination of push and pull, see [replication] and [conflicts].

+## Portability
+Every effort is made to make resulting remote store as portable as possible to other platforms and architectures.
+To do this we try to use more generic descriptions for the "meta" information.
+Here we describe some of the more difficult [Core Data] types.

+### Time
+The number of seconds from January 1, 1970 at 12:00 a.m.
+GMT.

+### Binary Data
+Binary data, where the programmer gives no indication of type is described as "base64" and should be considered of mime-type "application/octet-stream".

+### Transformable Data
+[Core Data] applications can provide a class that can transform an object into some serialized form.
+The name of this "Transformer Class" is stored along with the base64 encoding of the result.
+The mime-type should be considered "application/octet-stream".

+### Arbitrary Decimal Numbers
+The `NSDecimalNumber` is described by Apple as:
+>  An instance can represent any number that can be expressed as
+>  mantissa x 10^exponent where mantissa is a decimal integer up to 38
+>  digits long, and exponent is an integer from –128 through 127.

+This number is represented in the data-store as a string representation.
+> ***Note***: unfortunately this means that you cannot really use this
+> value for any predicate based fetches since proper comparison is
+> currently impossible.

+### Special Floating Point Values
+The values `+/-infinity` and `NaN` cannot be expressed in a JSON based store so they are tokenized accordingly.
+In an effort to make `+/-infinity` evaluated in your predicates, we give them a value of `+/-MAX_FLT`.
+See the discussion on Doubles below.

+### Double values
+Depending on your JSON library, the string encoding and decoding of doubles can lose some detail.

+> ***Note***: This loss of detail may effect how your predicate
+> evaluations work.

+Regardless of this loss, it is important that the precise original double value is restored for the [Core Data] objects.
+In order to deal with this inevitable corruption, we also store the IEEE 754 64-bit image as an integer number.

+> ***Note***: Since we store the image as a number, there are ***no
+> endian issues***.

 <!-- refs -->

 [core data]: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html "Introduction to Core Data Programming Guide"